Polytrauma | Temporary Stabilization | Second Hit Prevention

 DCO is only for unstable or borderline patients.
 The majority of trauma patients (stable physiology) should receive Early Total Care (ETC) with definitive fixation.
 DCO in stable patients delays mobilization and increases infection risk.

-Major trauma occurs throughout Australia with variable access to definitive care.
-DCO allows rural hospitals to stabilize fractures for safe transfer to tertiary trauma centers.
-External fixation is a core skill for all orthopaedic surgeons.
+Major trauma is a leading global cause of death in those under 45, with variable access to definitive care worldwide.
+DCO allows district and regional hospitals to stabilize fractures for safe transfer to tertiary trauma centres - a principle as relevant to remote high-income regions as to limited-resource settings.
+External fixation is a core skill for every orthopaedic surgeon.

 Pathophysiology